 Bullion premiums drifted lower last week in response to slightly reduced buying demand and a few more investors selling.

 Whether this continues will likely depend on stock prices which have rallied relentlessly since March.
-Many U.S. investors still assume the equity markets are a good indicator for where the economy is headed.
+Many U.S. investors still assume the equity markets are a good indicator of where the economy is headed.
 They see the rally as evidence that a V-shaped economic recovery lies just ahead.

 Other equity investors simply aren’t worried about nosebleed valuations or lousy fundamentals.
 They just know the Federal Reserve has their back.